nilsteampassnet/teampass_doc/docs/install/upgrade.md

 # Step 3

 This page loads the database credentials from the file `/includes/config/settings.php`.
-If you have performed changes, you need to edit this file priori to continue this step.
+If you have performed changes, you will need to edit this file prior to continuing this step.

-If a previous upgrade didn't stored the saltky inside the database, a fieldset will appears asking you to enter it inside a specific password field.
+If a previous upgrade didn't stored the saltkey inside the database, a fieldset will appears asking you to enter it inside a specific password field.

 > You need to write the saltkey that is inside the sk.php file.